The Unifying Fields

-Following the launch of the award-winning scientific documentary ‘Rivers Above the Canopy’, our leading-edge scientific allies revealed a great work of Amazonian research.
-They demonstrated the dramatic impact that forests have on global climate regulation and how this dwarfs all other factors.
+Following the launch of the award-winning scientific documentary ‘Rivers Above the Canopy’, our leading-edge scientific allies revealed a great piece of Amazonian research work.
+They demonstrated the dramatic scale that forest impact has on global climate regulation and how it dwarfs all other factors.
 This gives rise to the inspiring fact that a small effort in aligned forest regeneration has a massive impact on our collective future.

 To this end, the UFF regeneration program has been constructed to take care of those who are closest to the last surviving rainforests and who are responsible for 80% of the world’s biodiversity.

 Unifying Fields has established a gifting program that will directly assist those closest to nature including the world’s first indigenous parliament in the heart of the Amazon rainforest.
 The program includes: